-9. Builds Cardiovascular Health
+8. Builds Heart Health

-Other Benefits Of Raisins
+Other Possible Benefits Of Raisins

 Apart from the ones listed above, raisins are believed to have several other benefits.
 While there is no scientific research directly linking the consumption of raisins to these benefits, some nutritionists and alternative health practitioners believe raisins have the following benefits too.

 According to Ayurveda, raisins are a highly beneficial food and have a cooling effect on the body.
 They are considered to be especially useful in maintaining smooth bowel movement.
-Ayurveda recommends soaking of a handful of monukka raisins in water or raw milk overnight and having them the following morning for digestive disorders like constipation.12
+Ayurveda recommends soaking of a handful of monukka raisins in water or raw milk overnight and having them the following morning for digestive disorders like constipation.11

 Ayurvedic Recipe For Soaked Raisins

 - Soak 8–10 raisins overnight in about 8 ounces of water.

 - Next morning, blend the bloated raisins with the same water.